StanislavKo/k8s_digitalocean_kafka/README.md

 # Kubernetes.
 Kafka cluster in Digitalocean or AWS or Azure or GCE or similar cloud.

-External access: PLAINTEXT or SASL_PLAINTEXT.
+Main point is in external access outside Kubernetes using PLAINTEXT or SASL_PLAINTEXT (username/password).

 Pods: